CALL TODAY:

 Under Article 62.101(a) of the Texas Code of Criminal Procedure, the duty to register as a sex offender ends when depending on the type of conviction, either:

-• on the 10th anniversary of the date on which the disposition is made or the person completes the terms of the disposition, whichever date is later; or
+• On the 10th anniversary of the date on which the disposition is made or the person complete the terms of the disposition, whichever date is later; or

-• on the 10th anniversary of the date on which the court dismisses the criminal proceedings against the person and discharges the person;
+• On the 10th anniversary of the date on which the court dismisses the criminal proceeding against the person and discharges the person;

-• the person is released from a penal institution; or – the person discharges from community supervision, whichever date is later.
+• The person is released from a penal institution; or – the person discharges from community and supervision, whichever date is later.

 Under the Code of Criminal Procedure in Article 62.101, the penalty ranges for certain convictions in Texas require a duty to register for life including: